InsaneDev27/DIY-Laptop-Mouse-Project/README.md

    The slot for the thumbstick board on the left side of the body is prone to getting clogged by supports, so be sure to adjust for that in slicer settings or attend to that in post-processing.
 Aside from that, once support material is removed from the slots, all the electronics should slide in fairly easily.
 (There may be differences in tolerance between printers, so the previous statement could only apply to my machine)

-   After all fitment issues are resolved, assembly can begin.
+   After all tolerance issues are resolved, assembly can begin.
 To start, I normally begin with the electronics and place the right-click button first, but feel free to install in whichever order makes the most sense.
    ##### Right Mouse Button
    This is sometimes a tight fit, so I would recommend using an unused 4-pin push button to double-check tolerance before attempting to install the soldered right-click button.
 From there, I normally use my automotive picks to slot the button in place, and use another pick or an unwound paper clip to check if the button clicks as intended.
 Once in place, add super glue to where the button meets the plastic shell on the back right side of the button, making sure to avoid gluing the button open (where it refuses to depress).
    ##### Raspberry Pi Pico